akv3001/rnaseq-encode-nf/README.md

         pip install awscli
         aws configure

-4. Create a local nextflow.config file to specify the AWS Batch exector and parameters, plus the path of the AWS CLI on the AMI:
+4. Create a local nextflow.config file to specify the AWS Batch executor and parameters, plus the path of the AWS CLI on the AMI:

         aws {
             region = 'eu-west-1'